nwHacks2017/nwHacks2017.github.io/README.md

 Inexpensive and small identification tags which emit [NFC](http://electronics.howstuffworks.com/nfc-tag.htm) are attached to hospital beds, or placed on wristbands and given to residents of senior centers.
 These are registered with the records of the person they are given to.

+This system is quick to respond and gathers information in real time.
+It is easy to use for those in the healthcare industry, and it is cheap to implement with minimal hardware components.

+### Technologies

 Users interact with the tags by opening an Android application and scanning the tag with their NFC-enabled device.
 The application will contact a [Golang](https://golang.org/) server which will query a [CockroachDB](https://github.com/cockroachdb/cockroach) relational database, both of which are hosted on [Amazon Web Services](https://aws.amazon.com/).
 The patient data returned will be displayed on the device.

 ## Results